vishnusunkari/ideazlife/content/pages/terms-and-conditions.md

 (c) fits within the context of the linking party’s site.

-If you are one of the organizations listed in paragraph 2 above and are interested in linking to our website, you must inform us by sending an e-mail to TechGry.
+If you are one of the organizations listed in paragraph 2 above and are interested in linking to our website, you must inform us by sending an e-mail to ideazlife.
 Please include your name, your organization name, contact information as well as the URL of your site, a list of any URLs from which you intend to link to our Website, and a list of the URLs on our site to which you would like to link.
 Wait 2-3 weeks for a response.